peopu/aku/README.md

 pm2: `pm2 start index.js`

 ## Additional Informations
-The source code of this bot is old one code of my previous "pocket-kitsune" project inspired by An Idiot's Guide.
+The source code of this bot is the same as my previous bot named "pocket-kitsune", which was inspired by An Idiot's Guide.
-Bot is currently only in Polish language.
+Unfortunately, the bot is only available in Polish, but additional languages (English and Japanese) will be added in the future!

 ## Upcoming updates